 Fabius is a physician, population health expert and author who spoke at The Alliance’s Aug.
 2017 Population Health event.
 Fabius explained why it is important for employers to discourage unhealthy trends and habits in the workplace.

 Healthy habits are the building blocks for healthier employees, families and communities.

 Americans have become unhealthier in recent years.
 Chronic conditions such as obesity, diabetes and high blood pressure are on the rise.

 “Health care is costly,” Fabius said.
 “Yet we still aren’t healthy.”

-Population health improvement has three goals:
+Population health improvement has three goals to prevent unhealthy trends:

 - Keeping healthy people healthy.

 - Assuring appropriate care for people who are sick.

 “If you work really hard at population health improvement, you can slow the trend toward illness,” said Fabius.
 The natural trend of disease flow is to become worse by 2 to 4 percent per year.